How are the flats allocated?

 The tenancy is a legally binding contract with no option to be released early.
 The only exceptions to this are:

 - Finding another Edinburgh Napier student who is an acceptable replacement.
 In this case, the student is liable for the rent of the accommodation as long as it stands empty.
 If finding a replacement proves impossible, the student will remain liable for their rent until the end of the tenancy agreement.
+Transfer of tenancy to another student will not be permissable during the first 4 week andlast 4 weeks of the tenancy.

 - Withdrawal from studies at Edinburgh Napier University.
 In this case a letter or email from the students course tutor must be received by the Student Accommodation Office stating the date of termination from their course.
 The termination of tenancy is subject to 28 days notice, beginning on the day we receive confirmation from the tutor